fredldotme/fredldotme.github.io/README.md

 Notable contributions and projects:
 - Ubuntu Touch: a mobile OS built on Ubuntu
-- Halium: a mobile container and integration layer to Android devices
+- Halium: a mobile container and integration layer for GNU/Linux on Android devices
 - SailfishOS: Enablement of the Samsung Galaxy Nexus
 - GhostCloud: a synchronization framework and app in C++ with Qt
 - WayDroid: A solution to run Android apps on GNU/Linux